Truth be told, if I was lazy, this recipe would contain less then 5 ingredients, roasted tomatoes from a jar, store bought pesto and mushrooms.

 - 1 tsp oregano

-- Brush the mushrooms all over (inside and out) with the reserved oil from the tomatoes.
-Fill each mushroom with a school of pesto and then top with 3 to 4 roasted tomatoes,
+Brush the mushrooms all over (inside and out) with the reserved oil from the tomatoes.
+Fill each mushroom with a spoonful of pesto and then top with 3 to 4 roasted tomatoes,

 - 1 cup packed fresh basil